tfausak/haskell-package-checklist/README.markdown

 ## Use Git for source control

 If it's not in source control, it doesn't exist.
-Git is the most popular choice, but its interface can be difficult to understand.
+[Git](https://git-scm.com) is the most popular choice, but its interface can be difficult to understand.
 Consider using a GUI like GitHub Desktop.

 ## Host on GitHub

-GitHub allows other developers to easily contribute to your package.
+[GitHub](https://github.com) allows other developers to easily contribute to your package.
 Compared to other hosts, you are more likely to receive contributions.
 Also GitHub integrates nicely with many other services.

 ## Build with Stack

-Stack painlessly manages Haskell dependencies.
+[Stack](https://docs.haskellstack.org/en/stable/README/) painlessly manages Haskell dependencies.
 It installs GHC for you and ensures you get a build plan that actually works.
 If your package builds today, Stack ensures it will continue to build tomorrow.

 ## Define with hpack

-The default Cabal package file format is custom, tedious, and verbose. hpack uses YAML and avoids unnecessary boilerplate.
+The default Cabal package file format is custom, tedious, and verbose.
+[hpack](https://github.com/sol/hpack) uses YAML and avoids unnecessary boilerplate.
 Stack integrates hpack to automatically convert your `package.yaml` into a `*.cabal` file when necessary.

-## Name with kebab-case
+## Name with kebab case

 Keep everything lowercase to avoid confusion.
 You don't want people trying to install `http` when they really meant `HTTP`.